Skip to main contentSkip to data table

 Moralis address augmentation3 requests/run, 100 addresses/requestworker/src/lib/address-price-providers/moralis.tsOptional keyed EVM batch lookup; capped below the free-plan 40k CU/day envelope for the 15-minute sync cadence

-Birdeye address augmentation10 Solana requests/run, 1000 ms between requestsworker/src/lib/address-price-providers/index.tsOptional keyed Solana-only targeted gap lookup
+Birdeye address augmentation10 Solana requests/run, 1000 ms between requestsworker/src/lib/address-price-providers/index.tsOptional keyed Solana-only targeted gap lookup; known no-price payloads count as missing-quote, while 429 or provider-wide quota/compute-unit exhaustion stops the remaining request tail immediately

 Generic circuit breakeropens after 3 consecutive failures, probes every 30 minutesworker/src/lib/circuit-breaker.tsUsed to stop hammering degraded upstreams